Fluffy-tofu/studymate_discord_bot/readme.md

 ## Getting Started

 1. Invite the bot to your server using the link above.
-2. Use the command `!help` to see a list of available commands.
+2. Use the command `/help` to see a list of available commands.
-3. Start your first study session with `!study start`.
+3. Start your first study session with `/start_session`.

 ## Commands

-Here are some basic commands to get you started:
+Here are some key commands to get you started:

-- `!study start`: Begin a study session
+- `/start_session`: Begin a study session
+  - Parameter: `subject` - Add a subject for which you want to study
-- `!study stop`: End your current study session
+- `/stop_session`: End your current study session
-- `!todo add <task>`: Add a new task to your to-do list
+- `/todo add`: Add a new task to your to-do list
+  - Parameters: `title`, `description`, `due_date`
-- `!todo list`: View your current to-do list
+- `/todo list`: View your current to-do list
-- `!remind <time> <message>`: Set a reminder
+- `/graph`: Graph a mathematical function
+  - Parameters: `expression`, `xmin`, `xmax`, `ymin`, `ymax`

-For a full list of commands, use `!help` in your Discord server.
+For a full list of commands, use `/help` in your Discord server.

 ## Support

 If you encounter any issues or have questions, please:
 1. Check our [FAQ section](https://study-bot.com/faq) on the website
 2. Join our [support server](https://discord.gg/studybotsupport) for live assistance